 3. Open Source operating systems like the server editions based on Linux Kernel are often called the most secure operating systems.
 If not better in this regard, Microsoft Windows Server Editions are equally secure and they are constantly being made better day by day.
 The fact is because Windows is used by most people around the world, malware writers find it more profitable to attack Windows, hence it is hammered at more often.
 After all, why would anyone want to target 2-3% of the operating system market?

-Nevertheless Windows Servers are known to recover faster from Security attacks than Linux.
+Nevertheless, Windows Servers are known to recover faster from Security attacks than Linux.
 If Linux or Open Source was completely secure, would it have been possible to hack the Linux website itself?
 One has to understand and accept that, as the popularity of any OS increases, it too tends to come under the radar of malware writers, as we have seen in the case of Apple Mac also in recent times.

-4. Microsoft Windows supports a wide range of hardware and most of the hardware manufactures support their hardware in Microsoft Windows due to its larger user base.
+4. Microsoft Windows supports a wide range of hardware and most of the hardware manufacturers support their hardware in Microsoft Windows due to its larger user base.
 On the other side, Open Source operating systems have a comparatively smaller user base and hence only some manufacturers support their hardware in Open Source operating systems like Linux.

-5. It is a hard task to find support for Open Source operating systems as they are not used by majority of the population though some resources are available on the Internet in the form of Discussion Forums, eBooks and Community driven websites.
+5. It is a hard task to find support for Open Source operating systems as they are not used by the majority of the population though some resources are available on the Internet in the form of Discussion Forums, eBooks and Community-driven websites.
 In comparison, Microsoft Windows includes its own help section and there is a vast amount of resources available on the Internet and many books are available in the market for reference.